FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 Last modified on Saturday, September 2 2006.

-Which of the following is most accurate regarding antiepileptic medications?
+Which of the following statements regarding antiepileptic medications is FALSE?

 Back to the question = Go back to the top of the page.